Maria Luz Fernandez, Ph.D

 Current Position: Senior Scientist, Nutrition Research, Kraft Foods, Chicago, IL.

-Current Position: Assistant Professor, Department of Nutrition, University of Rhode Island, Kingston, RI
+Current Position: Associate Professor, Department of Nutrition, University of Rhode Island, Kingston, RI

 Current position: Science Faculty, Conard High School, West Hartford, CT